x1n13y84issmd42/bashttpd/README.md

 If none of the criterias above have matched, it'll try to interpret the requested path as a directory path and will try to find and serve `index.html` file from there.

+### Function, values and yielding
+Since in Bash you only return interger values from function, the rest of data is echoed to stdin and captured `$()` by a caller.
+In terms of Bashttpd & BWF this is called "yielding" for clarity.

+Some function can yield their results in two ways: regular yield to stdin which should be captured by `$()`, and yield by reference, where function takes a name of a variable where it writes it's result.
+Function `req.Data` & the `mysql.*` family are examples of such `referential functions`.

+### Error handling & reporing
+Since `$()` actually `captures` any output, it is not possible to automatically report errors from such invocations, so only `referential functions` can do that, and this is the primary reason they exist.

 ## Framework
 There is one!
 Bash Web Framework, or BWF, implements some standard operations expected from any modern web framework, making development of simple web apps in Bash script a breeze.